 Taking Control of Inbound Supply Chains: Visibility, Collaboration and Customer Experience

-Senior vice president of sales and solutions for Penske Logistics, Andy Moses, discusses the future of inbound logistics
+Senior vice president of solutions and sales strategy for Penske Logistics, Andy Moses, discusses the future of inbound logistics

 For those of us whose livelihood focuses on supply chain management, it’s clear that disruption is now a normal part of business.
 Recent examples of front-page news include extreme weather events, the pandemic and international unrest.
 When managing a supply chain, there are lessons to be learned from each of these events.